heiko-braun/cai/README.md

 Make sure you have set the `OPENAI_API_KEY` environment variable (https://platform.openai.com/api-keys).

-#### Ready-made assistant
+#### ASSISTANT_ID

+Make sure you have set the `ASSISTANT_ID` environment variable, pointing to the assistant that leverages the right function (below).

-I am leveraging a ready-made assistant with some instruction-tuning:
+The assistant shpould be prepared with some instruction-tuning:

 ```
 You are an assistant helping software developers create integrations with third-party systems using the Apache Camel framework.